TEJ-Fellowship/tej-bootcamp/README.md

     - no port required
     - using supertest methods for test
   - checking length of notes
-    - using jest methods
   - checking content of one note
-  3. Setup the code according to instructions in fullstackopen if timeout type errors seen in console
-  - include a teardown
-  - add Jest timeout
-  - set bufferTimeoutMS
 - [Setting up test environment](https://youtu.be/sqwPSl1NJCs)
   1. [Set up NODE_ENV for different environments](https://fullstackopen.com/en/part4/testing_the_backend#test-environment)
   - set up cross-env, if required for windows